 9. If you are at the beach, and you realise that you have left your bucket and spade at home, never fear!
 You can use a traffic cone to make a large, (or small, depending on the size of the cone) pointed sand castle.
 The point provides a very good focal point in which you can stick a flag.
 So given that, it is actually better than a castle, some may say.

 10. Finally, number ten is that you can section off traffic with them!

 Traffic cones come in different sizes and have, as we have proven, many different uses.
 The larger types of cone are road cones.
 These are ideal for use in heavy traffic and sectioning off highways when there are road works or traffic collisions.
-The smaller, lightweight cones are used for temporary partitioning of areas such as reserving a parking space.
 These cones are also the right size to use on a training pitch or for cycling proficiency tests as they are small enough to move around but still prove to be enough of an obstacle.

 If you want to do something interesting with cones, whether it is reserving a parking space or making a face on it and creating your own art exhibition, then take a look at our full range of traffic cones and accessories here.

 Posted in Amusing